Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

        *  * Unlock processes
        *
        * (Semaphore and Fence) Locking/Unlocking processes run in parallel, so above sequence
-       * will differ when actually implemented.
+       * will differ when implemented.
        */
     }
 }